lymingtonprecision/photon-vpshere-deploy/README.md

 8. Done.

-Congratulations you should now have a new Photon virtual machine to play with and--if you are using an IP address pool--the only thing you had to enter was the hostname.
+Congratulations you should now have a new Photon virtual machine to play with and—if you are using an IP address pool—the only thing you had to enter was the hostname.

 [photon]: https://github.com/vmware/photon